Why should you measure customer satisfaction?

 - Detractors (score 0-6) – Dissatisfied customers who had unpleasant experiences; most likely to leave negative reviews online or warn their families or friends.
 These customers are dangerous to your overall reputation and can hinder future business growth.

 NPS is calculated by subtracting the per cent of Detractors from the per cent of Promoters.
 A positive NPS (over 0) is considered a good score.
-A score of over 50 is considered excellent.
+We consider a score of over 50 excellent.

 3. Adopt technology.